knoxa/svg/wallpaper/README.md

-# Symmetries of the Euclidean plane.
+# Symmetries of the Euclidean plane

 Filenames are the [IUCr Symmetry notation](https://en.wikipedia.org/wiki/International_Union_of_Crystallography#IUCr_Symmetry_notation).